mmolinar/til/active_record.md

 ## Validations

 ### Confirmation
-...`class Person < ApplicationRecord
-...  validates :email, confirmation: true
-...  validates :email_confirmation, presence: true
+`class Person < ApplicationRecord validates :email, confirmation: true validates :email_confirmation, presence: true end`
-end`

 In your view template you could use something like: